-- 1. Successfully complete hours required for program, - Complete an approved program, - Complete at least 12 hours from Iowa Central, - Maintain the required minimum grade-point average, and - Pay a graduation fee.
+- 1. Successfully complete hours required for program, - 2.
+Complete an approved program, - 3.
+Complete at least 12 hours from Iowa Central, - 4.
+Maintain the required minimum grade-point average, and - 5.
+Pay a graduation fee.

-Associate in Arts
+Associate of Arts

-An Associate in Arts Degree is awarded to the student successfully completing 60 semester hours of course work with a minimum G.P.A. of 2.00.
-Requirements for the Associate in Arts selected from the general requirements are:
+An Associate of Arts Degree is awarded to the student successfully completing 60 semester hours of course work with a minimum G.P.A. of 2.00.
+Requirements for the Associate of Arts selected from the general requirements are:

-- 1. Nine (9) hours of Communications (Composition and Public Speaking); - Eight (8) hours of mathematics and science, at least one (1) course from each area; - 3.
+- Nine (9) hours of Communications (Composition and Public Speaking); - 2.
+Eight (8) hours of mathematics and science, at least one (1) course from each area; - 3.
 Nine (9) hours of social sciences from any two of three areas; - 4.
 Nine (9) hours of humanities from any two of four areas; - 5.
 Five (5) hours of distributed courses from the four areas above; and - 6.
 One (1) hour of instituional requirement. - 7.
 Three (3) hours of computer literacy requirement.